-The Board of Management anticipates that a surplus will be generated in the years to 31 March 2020 and 31 March 2021.
+The Board of Management anticipates that a surplus will be generated in the years to 31 March 2021 and 31 March 2022.
 The Association has a healthy cash position and thus the Board of Management is satisfied that there are sufficient resources in place to continue operating for the foreseeable future.
+This included the Board's assessment of the impact of COVID-19 on the Association's operations and going concern status.
 Thus the Board of Management continues to adopt the going concern basis of accounting in preparing the annual financial statements.
+However, because not all future events or conditions can be predicted, this is not a guarantee as to the company's ability to continue as a going concern.